 Completion date - 2012

-Glasgow University is seeking to capitalise on the opportunity created by clearance of the Western infirmary to reconnect kelvingrove park with the university campus and wider west end.
+Glasgow University is seeking to capitalise on the opportunity created by clearance of the Western infirmary to reconnect Kelvingrove park with the university campus and wider west end.
 The redeveloped Hub building will offer coffee bars, food court, bookstore and medical/dental practices.
 Lilybank Apartments & Artizan neighbour the Glasgow University estates.

 Clydebank College now stands complete upon the former John Brown Shipyard.
 Custom specification has been achieved through close liaison with College staff whilst extensive landscaping works see the Clyde reconnected to town by a sequence of squares, streets and walkways.